 [NOTE: If you are planning on spending some time in Reims, it’s worth picking up the Reims City Pass which provides free admission to museums and public transportation.]

 The Cathedral is one of Europe’s most important Gothic structures.
 In Europe, only Chartres Cathedral has more sculpted figures.
 Notre-Dame de Reims is one of the most impressive cathedrals and works of art I have ever seen.
 The interior is modest but extremely impressive with its tall columns and gorgeous stained glass.

 Walking around, we noticed the baptismal area of Clovis, the first king of the Franks, which almost brought tears to my husband’s eyes.
 He is a big history buff.
 While in Champagne, the Cathedral Notre-Dame de Reims is definitely not to be overlooked.

 I feel so fortunate to have seen the Champagne Region in September.
 For me, this is the best time to visit.
-The weather is still warm and you get to see and make the connection between the labor, heart and soul, put into the making the best bubblies in the world.
+The weather is still warm, and you get to see and make the connection between the labour, heart and soul, put into the making the best bubblies in the world.
 Any other time of the year would just not be the same.